graphdeco-inria/gaussian-splatting/README.md

 It should suffice to provide the ```--model-path``` parameter pointing to a trained model directory.
 Alternatively, you can specify an override location for training input data using ```--path```.
 To use a specific resolution other than the auto-chosen one, specify ```--rendering-size <width> <height>```.
 To unlock the full frame rate, please disable V-Sync on your machine and also in the application (Menu &rarr; Display).

-### Navigation

-Navigation works exactly as it does in the network viewer.
-However, you also have the option to visualize the Gaussians by rendering them as ellipsoids from the floating menu.
+In addition to the intial point cloud and the splats, you also have the option to visualize the Gaussians by rendering them as ellipsoids from the floating menu.

 ## Converting your own Scenes